 First things first, what is sensitive skin?
 Is it a skin type like dry skin?
 At its most basic level, sensitive skin is skin that is easily irritated.
-Many people who have sensitive skin say they experience irritation such as itching, burning, stinging, tightness, and dryness, even if their skin never looks irritated.
+Many people who have sensitive skin say they experience skin irritation such as itching, burning, stinging, tightness, and dryness, even if their skin never looks irritated.
 Often this discomfort happens after using skincare and household products, and typically only lasts a few minutes.
 You may have sensitive skin if you notice that you experience these types of discomfort, if your skin is prone to redness or bumps, if it often feels itchy or very dry, or if you experience reactions to fragrances or exposure to UV rays.

-If you notice longer-lasting skin irritation, or you are concerned that you may have a more serious skin disorder or allergic skin reaction such as eczema, rosacea, hives, or allergic contact dermatitis, it is always a good idea to see a dermatologist.
-When a dermatologist is diagnosing a sensitive skin condition, she/he looks for skin reactions like bumps and pustules, overly dry skin that causes pain, and skin blushing or flushing, but diagnosing sensitive skin can be difficult because of the many potential causes, from genetics and the immune system to contact with environmental allergens.
+If you notice longer-lasting skin irritation, or you are concerned that you may have a more serious skin problem or allergic skin reaction such as eczema, rosacea, hives, or allergic contact dermatitis, it is always a good idea to see a dermatologist.
+When a dermatologist is diagnosing a sensitive skin condition, she/he looks for skin reactions like bumps and pustules, overly dry skin that causes pain, and skin blushing or flushing, but diagnosing sensitive skin can be difficult because of the many potential causes, from genetics and the immune system to contact with environmental allergens and other skin irritants.

 Why Is My Skin So Sensitive All of a Sudden?

 We’ve all been there.
 You try a new product in your skincare routine, and then you experience a sensitive skin reaction or allergic reaction and blame the reaction on everything in that product.
 The reality is the reaction is likely due to a specific ingredient or two.
-The challenge is that you might not know which ingredient is the one that‘s causing your skin to freak out, which may make you wary of trying something new - especially when it comes to sensitive facial skin.
+The challenge is that you might not know which ingredients are causing your skin to freak out, which may make you wary of trying something new - especially when it comes to sensitive facial skin.